RequestNetwork/requestNetwork/packages/docs/docs/guides/7-protocol/1-request-logic.md

 Note that the request Id is determined by the hash of the `create` action.
 Therefore, this action doesn't specify the request Id since it doesn't exist yet.
 The update actions (`accept` and `increaseExpectedAmount`) specify the request Id in their data.

-There are two kind of action:
+There are two kinds of action:

 - Create: This action is not related to an existing request, it will create a new one
 - Update: All other actions, it will update the state of an existing request